neumino/neumino.github.io/movies.md

-### The Lighthouse
+### The Addams Family
-*Released on 2019-10-18, vote average 8.3*
+*Released on 2019-10-11, vote average 5.8*

-The hypnotic and hallucinatory tale of two lighthouse keepers on a remote and mysterious New England island in the 1890s.
+The Addams family&#39;s lives begin to unravel when they face-off against a treacherous, greedy crafty reality-TV host while also preparing for their extended family to arrive for a major celebration.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/Hyag7lR8CPA?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/4Z5VUf5x2RY?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>